NativePHP/nativephp.com/resources/views/docs/1/digging-deeper/broadcasting.md

 You can listen to all native and custom events emitted by your application in real-time using JavaScript.

-NativePHP injecst a `window.Native` object into every window.
+NativePHP injects a `window.Native` object into every window.
 The `on()` method allows you to register a callback as the second parameter that will run when the event specified in the first parameter is fired:

 ```js